 Slope

-The fig 10 shows slope map of the wasari watershed indicates variation in terrain from nearly level to very steep slopes.
+The fig 10 shows a slope map of the wasari watershed indicates variation in terrain from nearly level to very steep slopes.
 The major portion of the watershed is covered by very gentle (0–3%) and gentle (3–8%) slopes, mainly distributed in the central and southern parts, which are suitable for agriculture due to low runoff and higher infiltration.
 Moderate slopes (8–15% and 15–30%) are observed in the northern and northeastern regions, where the risk of soil erosion is comparatively higher and conservation measures are required.
 Steep slopes (30–45%) and very steep slopes (above 45%) are limited in extent and are mainly confined to the upper ridges and boundary areas of the watershed.
 These areas are highly prone to erosion and are less suitable for cultivation.
 Overall, the watershed is predominantly characterized by gentle slopes with localized steep zones, indicating good potential for watershed-based soil and water conservation planning.